Where To Donate Your Clothes All Year Round

 St. Mary Advocates, formerly known as the Hoboken University Medical Center Auxiliary, has a goal to raise funds for health care and health education.
 They accept household and clothing donations in good condition.
 St. Mary Advocates generated $37,000 from 2018 donations alone!

 Planet Aid’s mission is to inform, mobilize, and inspire individuals and communities to work together to bring about worldwide environmental and social progress.
 The projects they support aims to protect the environment, reduce waste, and increase the efficient use of vital resources.
-Planet Aid has clothing bins available for you to drop off clothes that you want to donate.
+Additionally, Planet Aid has clothing bins available for you to drop off clothes that you want to donate.
 There is one located at 1514 Willow Avenue in Hoboken!

 Lending a helping hand is always appreciated no matter what time of year it is!